rogierlommers/tinycache/readme.md

 	}

-	// now only the last 10 are kept for _, d := range h.GetElements() {
+	// now only the last 10 are kept
+	// since we store interfaces, you
+	// should cast them elements back
+	// to the original struct

+	for _, d := range h.GetElements() {
 		fmt.Printf("uid: %s, timestamp: %s\n", d.(download).uid, d.(download).timestamp)
 	}